 - Attend orientation

-The Grand Jury a group of ordinary citizens appointed to investigate local government agencies.
-The Grand Jury may examine all aspects of county government (including special districts and school districts) to see that public monies are being handled judiciously and that an effective government is serving in the best interest of the people.
-The Grand Jury is authorized to audit financial expenditures and review operational practices, inquire into the conditions of jails and detention centers, and investigte written complaints from citizens.
-Findings may be included in the Grand Jury’s final report describing the issues and recommendations for improvement or solutions.
-What are the Qualifications?
+The grand jury, a group of citizens appointed to investigate local government agencies.
+The grand jury may examine all aspects of county government (including special districts and school districts) to see that public monies are being handled judiciously and that an effective government is serving in the best interest of the people.
+The law authorizes the grand jury to audit financial expenditures and review operational practices, inquire into the conditions of jails and detention centers, and investigate written complaints from citizens.
+If the grand jury issues a report, it will include findings and recommendations for improvement or solutions.

 - Be a citizen of the United States and 18 years or older;